Kolkhis/streamer-mode.nvim/README.md

                       -- of your secrets.

   exclude = { '' }  -- Any of the named defaults can go here, as strings. e.g., 'bash_aliases'

 })

 ```

 #### Parameters:

-* `paths`: Dictionary-like Table.
-The paths/files that `streamer-mode` will apply to.
+##### All optional.
+Just calling this function will use the defaults.

-    - To apply `streamer-mode` to ALL files:
+- `paths`: Dictionary-like Table.
+The paths/files that Streamer Mode will apply to.
-        * `{ paths = { all = '*' } }`
+  - Pass in paths in the format: `paths = { name = '*/path/* }`
-    - Pass in paths in the format `name = '*/path/*`
+  - Pass in filetypes in the same format: ` paths = { name = '*.txt }`
-    - Pass in filetypes in the format `name = '*.txt`
+  - You can apply streamer mode to ALL files (not recommended): `paths = { all = '*' }`
-* `level`: String.
+- `level`: String.
 The level in which Streamer Mode will be in effect.
-See more about the different levels below.
+  See more about the different [levels](#levels) below.
-* `default_state`: Whether or not Streamer Mode will be active
+- `default_state`: Whether or not Streamer Mode will be active
   when you first launch a Neovim session.
-Leaving it `'on'` (default)
+It's recommended to set this to `'off'`,
-is recommended.
+  turning it on when needed.
-* `exclude`: List-like table of strings.
+- `exclude`: List-like table of strings.
 Only necessary if you want to use the
   some of the defaults, but not all of them.
-* `conceal_char`: String.
+- `conceal_char`: String.
 This is the character that will be displayed in place of your hidden text.

 #### Example Custom Setup

 > init.lua

 ```lua
 require('streamer-mode').setup({
   paths = {